 Harbour added that its his “favourite thing” about Hopper that fans are yet to find out about him, but it’s related to the three boxes found by Eleven in Hopper’s attic which are labelled ‘Dad’, ‘Vietnam’ and ‘New York’.

-What’s more, apparently the upcoming series is set to be the scariest so far – according to Keery, who plays Steve Harrington.
+What’s more, apparently the upcoming season is set to be the scariest so far – according to Keery, who plays Steve Harrington.
 The actor told Total Film, “I think that this year — and I know I say this every single year — but this is definitely going to be a lot scarier than prior years, because last year was pretty dark.”

 This was echoed by Stranger Things’ stunt boss Hiro Koda in late May, who told ComicBook.com that season four will be “darker”.